kliewerdaniel/Golum6/_posts/2024-09-12-building-an-ai-enhanced-jekyll-blog-with-netlify-cms-docker-and-ollama.md

 title: Building an AI-Enhanced Jekyll Blog with Netlify CMS, Docker, and Ollama
 date: 2024-09-12T15:26:46.465Z
 ---
-# Guide to Set Up a Jekyll Blog with Netlify CMS, Docker, Netlify, and Ollama for AI-Enhanced Content Generation

 ## Prerequisites
 Make sure you have the following installed on your system:
 - Git